HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="rules-per-page.png",
   caption="Distribution of the total number of style rules per page.", description="A paired-column chart showing the 10th, 25th, 50th, 75th, and 90th percentile median values for the total number of CSS rules.
-Each percentile has two columns, one for desktop and one for mobile.
-The numbers are as follows.
+The results are as follows.
 10th percentile, 17 rules for desktop and 15 rules for mobile.
 25th percentile, 145 rules for desktop and 152 for mobile.
 50th percentile, 512 for desktop and 483 for mobile.
 75th percentile, 1,078 for desktop and 1,063 for mobile.
 90th percentile, 1,841 for  desktop and 1,821 for mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=472863207&format=interactive", sheets_gid="697775839", sql_file="selectors.sql"